 When drafting a pattern for the wrap dress, you can freely draw necklines in as many different shapes as you like.

-For this wrap dress, I prefer a decent neckline – the one whose depth doesn’t show a lot of cleavage.
+For this wrap dress, I prefer a decent neckline – the one whose depth doesn’t show a lot of cleavages.
 The lowest point of the neckline in a wrap dress is usually located where the wrap line crosses the center front line, because this is where the two wrap lines overlap.

 The higher this point, the more modest the neckline will be.
 The lower this point, the deeper it will be.